brajeshwar/brajeshwar.github.io/_posts/2009/2009-08-28-get-free-winautomation-license-professional-edition.md

 ## What do you need to do?

-Just comment on how you will use <a href="http://www.winautomation.com/">WinAutomation</a> to help you in your daily Windows Computing.
+Just comment on how you will use WinAutomation to help you in your daily Windows Computing.

 ## What is WinAutomation?

-<a href="http://www.winautomation.com/">WinAutomation</a> is a powerful automation tool that helps you automate any repetitive task on your computer.
+[WinAutomation](http://www.winautomation.com/) is a powerful automation tool that helps you automate any repetitive task on your computer.

 ## UPDATE: